a7madnassar/django-database-views/README.rst

 * Optionally cache your templates for a configurable amount of time.
 * Works with ember-cli-deploy and more specifically with `ember-cli-deploy-mysql <https://github.com/mwpastore/ember-cli-deploy-mysql>`_.

-Deploying Your Single Page Application:
+Deploying Your Single Page Application
 ---------------------------------------

 You can publish a new template to your database in any way you choose.
 We assume that you will